KC74/toast-quiz/client/README.md

 1. On first run, navigate to the root directory where `gulpfile.babel.js` is and run `gulp sass`.
 This will transpile all the scss files and create the neccesary min styles if they do not already exist.
 2. Update the package.json's `proxy: "http://localhost:8080"` to the node server's address if required.
+3. If you want to see the Redux Debugger and Chrome extentions tools in action you will have to create a `.env` file in the root of the project with the following variable:
+    - NODE_ENV = 'development'

 ## Run